OneCodeDevs/compass/README.md

 ### @Top

-`@Top` marks a destination to be navigableable from the root.
+`@Top` marks a destination to be navigable from the root.
 This can be useful if your app has a bottom navigation in its root screen.
 Navigation methods for `@Top` destinations are generated in the `NavigatorController`.
 To access the `NavigatorController` use `rememberNavigatorController()`.
-**Important**: Don't forget to pass it the `Navigator` when using it.
+**Important**: Don't forget to pass it to the `Navigator` again, to make sure the same instance is used by you and the `Navigator`

 ### @SubGraph